 Researchers will usually find a comprehensive index in one or more volumes located at the end of a code.
 A code's index works in typical index fashion: researchers look up specific terms they think apply to their situation, and the index refers them to specific code sections or to other terms in the index (that will then refer the researcher to specific code sections).
-Note that legal indexes tend to be organized into multiple levels
+Note that legal indexes tend to be organized into multiple levels of classification, meaning that sometimes researchers can only find specific terms by looking under general topics.
+For instance, a researcher looking for the statutory penalties for harming a bald eagle would first need to look up "bald eagle" as a topic and then scan through the subtopics to find "fines and penalties."
+Often, the multiple-level organization of code indexes even leads researchers to investigate relevant terms that they would not have thought of on their own!
+Between the index and the table of contents, legal researchers should be able to find statutes on any given topic, even without knowing a citation beforehand.

-(Columbia Law review Ass'n et al. eds., 21st ed.
+&lt;sup>72 The Bluebook: A Uniform System of Citation 242-294 tbl.T.1.3 (Columbia Law review Ass'n et al. eds., 21st ed.
 1st prtg.
 2020).